 Direct quotes in-text:

-The page number will always be included in the text for direct quotes.
+The page number is always included in the text for direct quotes.
 (John, 1997, p.34)

-Direct quotes of 40 words and lower need to be typed with text surrounded by double quotation marks.
+Direct quotes of 40 words or less need to be enclosed in double quotation marks.

 Using images in your assignment has a major impact, but you must determine if they serve the right purpose.
-“The use of images needs to be carefully assessed to ensure they have the right impact” (John, 1999 p.
+“The use of images needs to be carefully assessed to ensure it has the right impact” (John, 1999 p.
 127)

-Direct quotes exceeding 40 words have to be included in their own paragraph with an indentation form the left margin while avoiding the quotation marks.
+Direct quotes exceeding 40 words have to be included in their own paragraph, be indented form the left margin, and not be enclosed in quotation marks.

 References have to be at the end of the paper

-The reference list contains information about the sources including the author, date, of publication, title, place of publication, publisher, and can include other details, depending on the source.
+The reference list contains information about the sources, including the author name, publication date, title, place of publication, publisher, in addition to other details, depending on the source.

-The reference list is found in a separate page and is arranged alphabetically using the last name of the author.
+The reference list is on a separate page and is arranged alphabetically by last name of the author.

-Reference lists are double spaced with the second and subsequent lines of every reference indented.
-Only use references that were used in creating the paper.
-The title of your reference list labeled ‘References’ must be centered.
+Reference lists are double-spaced with the second and subsequent lines of every reference indented.
+Only use references that were used in the writing of the paper.
+The title of your reference list, labeled References, must be centered.

 Referencing styles: Harvard style

-In this style, there is no punctuation between the surname of the author and year of publication.
+In this style, there is no punctuation between the author’s surname and the publication year.
 If you quote directly, you must include the page name of the passage or quote in the in-text citation.

 It has been asserted that “the aim of management is to utilize and allocate the resources of an organization in a manner that helps the organization reach its goals” (John et. al. 1998, p.
 176)

-If you wish to cite data cited by someone else, you have to refer to the source of your information and not the original source.
+If you wish to quote data cited by someone else, you have to refer to the source of your information and not the original source.

-Jane read an article by Alex John in the American Library Journal in which sites to statement made by Tom Marks on his site at http://examplesite.
+Jane read an article by Alex John in the American Library Journal which cites a statement made by Tom Marks on his site at http://examplesite.
 Jane wants to refer to a statement by Marks in her work.
-Jane will acknowledge Marks but reference it to her source where she got the information.
+Jane will acknowledge Marks but reference it to the source where she got the information.
 She would thus write: (Marks, cited in John 2007)